cosmos2718/Kimyubin/index.md

 ---
 layout: single
+---
+title: "Welcome to Yubin Kim's Page"
 permalink: /
 author_profile: true
 ---
-# "Welcome to Yubin Kim's Page"

 ### About Me

 I am currently a senior undergraduate student in the Department of Physics at Ewha Womans University.
 I am majoring in physics and minoring in mathematics and philosophy.